Gonzalo Guerrero: Shipwreck and enslavement 1511

-In 1511, Guerrero and fifteen other sailors were shipwrecked on the Las Viboras shallows off the coast of Jamaica, having been driven off course by a strong tropical storm.
-Lacking a seaworthy vessel and provisions, the survivors fashioned a makeshift raft and drifted for thirteen days across open sea until sighting the Yucatán Peninsula, though by this point, only ten of the survivors remained alive.
+In 1511, the Spanish caravel Santa María de la Barca carrying Guerrero and 20-30 passengers ran into a strong tropical storm and were shipwrecked in the open seas between Yucatán Peninsula and Cuba.
+Lacking a seaworthy vessel and provisions, the survivors boarded the rowing skiffs and drifted for thirteen days across open sea until sighting the eastern Yucatán coast, though by this point, only ten of the survivors remained alive.
 (Note: Guerrero's caravel was part of a fleet en route from Panama to Santo Domingo, belonging to Diego de Nicuesa, governor of colonial Panama (González Hernández 2018).
 Chamberlain 1948 cites a reef as the reason for the vessel's shipwreck.
 Calder 2017 dates Guerrero's shipwreck and landing to 1512.)

 Guerrero and his nine surviving crew-mates were immediately apprehended by the Mayan militia of Waymil upon their landing.
 Some were ritually sacrificed, and the survivors were forced into slavery under various provincial aristocrats.
 (Note: Sailors who were not initially sacrificed are thought to have been detained in cages, whereupon some managed to escape, but these were nonetheless shortly re-captured by the Waymil militia (Díaz del Castillo 1963).)